Frequently Asked Questions - FAQs

-Yes!
-That's the beauty of online software!
-Your Red Apple account (and your child's program) can be accessed from any Internet connected computer with the necessary system requirements by logging in on our website.
+Yes, that's the beauty of online software!
+Your Red Apple account (and a child's online progress) can be accessed from any Internet connected computer (desktop, laptop, Chromebook) with the necessary system requirements by logging in on our website.

 How soon can my child use the program after I order?

-Why do you need my child's date of birth?
+Why do you need my child's grade level?

 When does my membership expire?

 View your current membership period on the Account Profile page of your dashboard when logged in.You can access the program as long as your membership is active.
 Once a membership expires, most functionality is deactivated until a renewal is purchased.
 Accounts not renewed will eventually be deleted.